serenity-is/docs/api/js/corelib/functions/jsx.md

 [`ComponentType`](../type-aliases/ComponentType.md)\<`P`, `TElement`\>

-The HTML/SVG/MathML tag name or a component function/class.
+HTML/SVG/MathML tag name or a component function/class.

 #### props?

 `P` & `object`

-The attributes/props for the element.
-Children are passed via `props.children`.
+Attributes/props for the element.
+Children are read from `props.children`; may be `null`.

 ### Returns

 `TElement`

-The created JSX element (DOM node).
+The created DOM node (or component render result).